12 Angry Men (1997 film): Plot

-In the murder trial of a teenaged boy from a city slum, accused of murdering his father, the judge gives her instructions to the jury: a non-unanimous verdict will force a mistrial, and a guilty verdict will possibly (not mandatorily, unlike in the 1957 film) be accompanied by a death penalty.
+In the murder trial of a teenage boy from a city slum, accused of murdering his father, the judge instructs the jury to determine his guilt or innocence.
+The verdict must be unanimous and a guilty verdict will possibly (not mandatorily, unlike in the 1957 film) result in the death penalty.
 The jury of twelve retires to the jury room.

 An initial vote is taken and eleven jurors vote for conviction.
 Juror 8, the lone dissenter, states that the evidence is circumstantial and the boy deserves a fair deliberation.
-He questions the testimony of the two witnesses, and the fact that the switchblade used in the murder is not as unusual as the testimony indicates producing an identical knife from his pocket.
+He questions the testimony of the two witnesses, and the fact that the switchblade used in the murder is not as unusual as the testimony indicates, producing an identical knife from his pocket.

 Juror 8 proposes another vote by secret ballot – if the other jurors vote guilty unanimously, he will acquiesce, but if at least one votes "not guilty" they will continue deliberating.
 Only Juror 9 changes his vote, respecting Juror 8's motives and feeling his points deserve further discussion.

 After deliberating whether one witness actually heard the murder take place, Juror 5, who grew up in a slum, changes his vote.
 Juror 11, questioning whether the defendant would have fled the scene and returned three hours later to retrieve his knife, also changes his vote.
-Jurors 2 and 6 also vote "not guilty", tying the verdict at 6-6, when Juror 8 demonstrates the unlikelihood that one witness actually saw the boy flee the scene.
+Jurors 2 and 6 also vote "not guilty", tying the verdict at 6-6, after Juror 8 demonstrates the unlikelihood that one witness actually saw the boy flee the scene.
 The remaining jurors are intrigued when Juror 11 proves that although a psychiatric test stated that the boy had subconscious desires to kill, such tests only offer possible actions.
 Juror 7, impatient to attend a baseball game that night, changes his vote, but Juror 11 chastises him for changing his vote so casually and selfishly when the boy's life is on the line.
-When pressed by Juror 11, Juror 7 eventually claims that he doesn't think the boy is guilty.
+When pressed by Juror 11, Juror 7 eventually states that he doubts the boy is guilty.